RaphaelHebert/nsdpy/docs/main.md

 ### About filtering

 When the **-c** option is used with one or more filters the program will use the filter(s) provided by the user and interpret them as regular expressions.
-First it will look for a match in the gene field of the cds_fasta files it downloaded.
+First it will look for a match in the gene field of the fasta files it downloaded.
 For example it the filter COX\[1I\] is used, the following sequence will be selected:
 ![MN372141 gene COX1 image](./pictures/cds_file_filtering_ok.png)